VeSaPa/qa-portfolio/test-cases/register-test-cases.md

 2. Leave the email field empty
 3. Leave the password field empty
 4. Enter any value in the confirm password field
-5. Observe the Register button
+5. Observe the validation messages

 Expected Result:
-The Register button is disabled and a validation messages indicating that the email and password fields are required is displayed.
+Validation messages are displayed indicating that the email and password fields are required.

 # TC-REG-05 Verify a validation message appears for an invalid email format